siralam/BSImagePicker/README.md

 2. Since the customization of layouts are done by resource overriding, it is impossible to set different style for different pickers in the same app.
 I consider this as an edge case.

 ## Release notes

+v.1.2.1
+- Caller Activity or Fragment now needs to implement ImageLoaderDelegate and provides its own way to load the image file into the file ImageView.
+This allows user to use any image loading library they want instead of binding to Glide v4.

 v1.1.0
 - Picker now supports a tag (String) as an identifier, so that you can identify which picker calls back your fragment / activity.
 This is useful if you need to launch more than 1 picker in the same fragment / activity.
 (Solves #3)